-Pre-Class Preparation for Day 1 of the Class
+Pre-Class Preparation for Day 1 of the Class - Wednesday July 8th

 Teams are expected to hit the ground running.
-We assume you and your team have come prepared having read the assigned materials, watched the online lectures, and prepared a set of at least 10 customer contacts to call on in the Bay Area that you can interview during the workshop (January 8, 9, 10).
-And we expect you to have scheduled appointments with 5 potential customers/users before the start of the class.
+We expect you and your team to come prepared having

+- 1. read the assigned materials, - 2. watched the online lectures, - 3. completed discovery interviews with at least 3 potential customers, - 4. scheduled appointments with 5 more potential customers/users in the Washington DC area before the start of the class that you will interview during class (July 8-10) and - 5. prepared a set of at least 5 more customer contacts to call on in the Washington, DC Area that you can interview during the class (July 8 10).

-WEBINAR: Participate in the LaunchPad Central webinar.
+WEBINAR: Participate in the LaunchPad Central training webinar.
+(June 25th pm)

-Information on date, time and URL will be sent via email by the course TA, Lindsey Mitchell.
+Information on time and URL will be sent via email by the course TA, Lindsey Mitchell.